 |Once a DSC alert has been acknowledged, the corresponding voice frequency is then used for voice communications.|

-This would be a good time for the mariner to review the actions that should be taken if you receive a HF DSC Distress Alert.
+This would be a good time for the mariner to review the actions that should be taken if you receive a DSC Distress Alert.

 The above flow diagrams are available for download for either VHF/MF DSC or HF DSC.